Back to Living Real Change

 "All fats are equally high in calories," says Sally Brozek, a registered dietitian at Piedmont Atlanta Hospital.
 "Fats contain two times the amount of calories found in protein or carbohydrates.
 That's why they are another food group that should be eaten in moderation.
 However, there are some fats that are healthier than others."

 Brozek is referring to what nutritionists call MUFAs (monounsaturated fatty acids), PUFAs (polyunsaturated fatty acids) and omega-3 fatty acids.
-These fats should be kept on the menu, but in moderation.
+These fats should be kept on the menu but in moderation.

 Monounsaturated fat

-Studies have shown that eating foods rich in MUFAs improve blood cholesterol levels, which can decrease your risk of heart disease.
+Studies have shown that eating foods rich in MUFAs improves blood cholesterol levels, which can decrease your risk of heart disease.
 They may also control blood sugar and insulin levels, which is especially helpful if you have type 2 diabetes.
-Foods high in monounsaturated fats include vegetable oils like olive oil and canola oil, which also have a lower percent of saturated fat.
+Foods high in monounsaturated fats include vegetable oils like olive oil and canola oil, which also have a lower percentage of saturated fat.
 Other sources include avocados, peanut butter, as well as many nuts and seeds.

 Polyunsaturated fat

-Foods rich in PUFAs also have been shown to improve blood cholesterol levels, which decrease your risk of heart disease.
+Foods rich in PUFAs also have been shown to improve blood cholesterol levels, which decreases your risk of heart disease.
 They are linked to a decreased risk of type 2 diabetes as well.
 Foods high in polyunsaturated fat include a variety of vegetable oils like soybean oil, corn oil and safflower oil, as well as fatty fish.
 Some nuts and seeds like walnuts and sunflower seeds are also great sources.

 Omega-3 fatty acids